• Skip to primary navigation

 Phase: Early Majority

-The Story: They see that the technology is a real problem solver.
+The Story: They see that technology is a real problem solver.
 They make a pragmatic decision to give it a try.
 They buy the tech, and will pay a premium for a whole product solution.

 Phase: Late Majority